 Design thinking workshops are becoming increasingly popular in corporate environments because they force businesses to humanize their approach to solving design-related problems.
-By leading a design thinking workshop, brands are better able to empathize with their end-user and can focus on making innovation part of the process.
+By leading a design thinking workshop, brands are better able to empathize with user experience and can focus on making innovation part of a human-centered design process.

 What Are Design Thinking Workshops?

-Design-centric thinking is leading the way for brands everywhere.
+Design-centric thinking is leading the way for ground-breaking brands, while those that do not embrace design thinking struggle to find innovative solutions.
 Too often, brands take an analytic approach to solving their internal or external issues.
-With a design-centric focus, brands encourage their team members to collaborate with each other to find a creative and unique solution.
+With a design-centric focus, brands encourage their team members to collaborate with each other to find innovative ideas and unique solutions.

-By putting design first in their approach to problem-solving, brands are able to center empathy and put the needs of the end-user first.
-If your business isn’t already on board with design thinking, leading a design thinking workshop can help your team learn to nurture and foster a user-centric mindset and think with creativity and design in mind.
+By putting design first in their approach to problem-solving, brands are able to center empathy and put the needs of real users first.
+If your business isn’t already on board with design thinking, leading a design thinking workshop can serve as a first step, giving your team the opportunity to learn to foster a user-centric mindset and think with design in mind.

 Goals of Your Design Thinking Workshop

-Ultimately, the main goal of a design thinking workshop is for teams to create user-focused solutions for design-related problems.
-As you consider leading your own design thinking workshop, identify a series of goals you aim to focus on.
+The main goal of a design thinking workshop is for teams to create user-focused solutions for design-related problems.
+As you consider leading your own design thinking workshop, identify a series of goals and keep those central to your planning process.